Expertium/expertium.github.io/JReadability.md

 ## Intro

-The authors of [this paper](https://researchmap.jp/jhlee/published_papers/21426109) present a simple formula for calculating "readability" of Japanese texts.
+The authors of the paper ["Introducing a readability evaluation system for Japanese language education"](https://jreadability.net/file/hasebe-lee-2015-castelj.pdf) and ["Readability measurement of Japanese texts based on levelled corpora"](https://researchmap.jp/jhlee/published_papers/21426109) present a simple formula for calculating "readability" of Japanese texts.
 Higher scores indicate that this is a text for beginners, lower scores indicate that this is an advanced text.
 This is intended to help Japanese learners select appropriate material for their level.
 This is not intended for native Japanese speakers.

 The Python implementation of their formula can be found here: https://github.com/joshdavham/jreadability.
 However, I was left somewhat unsatisfied and felt that a better model can be made rather easily.
 Thanks to Josh, I was able to get my hands on the data from https://cijapanese.com/, specifically,